-Choose low need plants that can sustain themselves without much intervention.
-Succulents, alpine plants, some grasses and spurge are excellent choices.
-The feel that you are trying to achieve is important, but so are plant needs.
+Choose low-need plants that can sustain themselves without much intervention.
+Succulents, alpine plants, some grasses, and spurge are excellent choices.
+The feeling that you are trying to achieve is important, but so are plant needs.
 Use plants that have similar requirements in the small space for best results.
 An example might be a niche planting of clumping bamboo with containers of succulents as accents in a patio setting.

 The choices are endless, but the best pocket garden will have complimentary textures and plant needs.